Hit wicket: Commentary gaffe

 On 9 August 1991, during a match between England and the West Indies at the Oval, Ian Botham fell over his stumps whilst attempting to hook Curtly Ambrose and so was dismissed "hit wicket".
 Later in the day, Brian Johnston of BBC Radio's Test Match Special read out the details of the scorecard as normal.
 When he came to Botham's dismissal, his fellow presenter Jonathan Agnew commented that Botham 'just didn't quite get his leg over'.
 This was a double entendre meaning that he was not able to avoid hitting his stumps by getting his leg higher than the stumps, and also a reference to sex.
 Johnston slowly started laughing until he could commentate no more, leaving about a minute of broadcasting being just him in a fit of giggles.

 Disintegrating bat

 In the first innings of the 3rd Test in the 1921 Ashes series, at Headingley, Andy Ducat, playing in his only Test for England, fended at a fast ball bowled by Australia's Ted McDonald.
 Ducat's bat broke, and a splinter flew back and dislodged a bail, the ball being caught behind by a slip fielder.
 Ducat was given out "caught", although it seems likely that he could also have been given out "hit wicket".

 Later in 1921, in the 2nd Test between Australia and South Africa at Old Wanderers in Johannesburg, McDonald dismissed Billy Zulch in a similar fashion, breaking the batsman's bat so that fragments flew back to dislodge a bail, and Zulch was given out "hit wicket".

-After these incidents, the MCC clarified that the whole bat must break the wicket for the batsman to be given out "hit wicket".
-However, effective 1 October 2010, this law has been changed to allow a batsman to be dismissed "hit wicket" if a splinter, or part of his bat, breaks the wicket.